sse-secure-systems/connaisseur/docs/validators/notaryv1.md

 Validating a container image via DCT requires a repository's public root key as well as fetching the repository's trust data from the associated Notary server.
 While DCT relies on *trust on first use* (TOFU) for repositories' public root keys, Connaisseur enforces manual pinning to a public root key that must be configured in advance.

-> <sup>*</sup> Notary does traditionally not carry the version number.
-However, in differentiation to the new [Notary V2 project](https://github.com/notaryproject/notaryproject) we decided to add a careful "(V1)" whenever we refer to the original project.

 ## Basic usage